nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    - `delete person 3` : Deletes the 3rd person shown in the current list after receiving confirmation from you.

    - `clear all` : Deletes all events and persons after receiving confirmation from you.
+This will permanently delete all data currently saved on TalentHub!

     <div markdown="span" class="alert alert-primary">:warning: **Caution!** <br>
     Running this command will clear all your data in TalentHub.
 This action is irreversible after confirmation.